Teradata/developer-resources/quickstarts/create-applications/teradata-connector-mule4.md

 Before creating an app, you must have:

 - Anypoint Studio version 7.5 or later
-- Credentials to access the Teradata Vantage target resource
+- Credentials to access the Teradata target resource

 <TrialDocsNote/>